huangjin520/EMGANet/README.md

 ## 📊 Evaluation
-The EMGANet model can be evaluated on BUSI_WHU validation set using the following:
+The EMGANet model can be evaluated on BUSI-WHU validation set using the following:

 ```
 python eval.py